aisyed425/TripleDouble/README.md

 # TripleDouble
- A web app that lets you build two starting lineups modern or all-time.
-Simulate a series between them.
+ A web app that lets you build two starting lineups modern or all-time and simulate a series between them.

 ===========================================================================
 ### Brainstorm